-- Enhance Whangaehu as the western gateway into the Rangitīkei. - > Increase traffic safety. - > Advocate for improved public transport options, including rail.
+- Enhancing Whangaehu as the western gateway into the Rangitīkei. - > Increase traffic safety. - > Advocate for improved public transport options, including rail.

 Rangitīkei Priority Area Key Themes Project Healthy Communities RESILIENCE 1 1.1 Work alongside the community and Horizons Regional Council to undertake a risk assessment and investigate and implement options for reducing the risk associated with flooding from the Whangaehu River.
-Healthy Communities ENVIRONMENT 2 2.1 Recognise the work being completed by the Rangitīkei Whangaehu sub-group that support environmental improvements.
-3.1 Enhance the entrance to Whangaehu to increase the sense of arrival in the Rangitīkei.
-Connected Communities Unique Communities ACCESS 3 3.2 Advocate for Waka Kotahi to investigate options for increasing traffic safety improvements through the village.
+Healthy Communities ENVIRONMENT 2 2.1 Recognise the work being completed by the Rangitīkei Rivers Catchment Collective Whangaehu sub-group that support environmental improvements.
+Connected Communities Unique Communities ACCESS 3 3.1 Enhance the entrance to Whangaehu to increase the sense of arrival in the Rangitīkei.
+3.2 Investigate options for increasing traffic safety through the village.
 3.3 Advocate for improved public transport options.